floyd924/iain_floyd_PDA/PDA_Static_and_Dynamic_Task_A/static_dynamic_tests/testing_task_1.md

   end

   dif highest_card(card1 card2)
+  #should say def not dif
   if card1.value > card2.value
     return card.name
+    #object Card does not have a 'name' attribute.
+    #want card2.value?
   else
     card2
+    #needs keyword 'return'.
+    #this returns an object.
+You want to return card2.value
   end
 end
 end
+#don't need this final end statement

 def self.cards_total(cards)
+  #must define array of cards
   total
+  #need to define total = 0 if you wish to add to it below
   for card in cards
     total += card.value
+    #must convert card.value to integar
+    #must end the for loop here,
+    #before you return the statement below
-    return "You have a total of" + total end end
+    return "You have a total of" + total
+    #add a space after 'of' before "
+  end
+end

+#must add 'end' term to end the class

 ```